From May 1st 2013 the requirements for bringing pet animals to Norway will be as follows:

 - Treatment against Echinococcus multilocularis within 24 ¡V 120 hours before arrival.

-There is no longer requirement for quarantine for pets from not listed third countries.
+There is no longer requirement for quarantine for pets from unlisted third countries.
 What is needed in addition to microchip, health-certificate and tapeworm-treatment, is:

 - Rabies vaccine

-- Blood-sample for control of antibodies after 30 days, then you have to wait for 90 days after the blood-test before entering Norway.
+- Blood-sample for control of antibodies after 30 days, then you have to wait for 90 days after a positive blood-test (above 0.5 IE/ml) before entering Norway.

 - Veterinary health-certificate, if you do not have an EU-passport

 - The Norwegian Food Safety Authority has to be notified at least 48 hours ahead of arrival, and you have to enter Norway through Oslo (Gardermoen) or Storskog in Northern Norway.

 - Regulations for non-commercial importation of dogs, cats and ferrets to Norway (PDF)